littleredshack/socketbi/README.md

 # socketbi
-I have been building BI solutions for years and never found one that works the way I do.
+I have been building BI solutions for years using off-the-shelf open source and commercial products and never found one that works the way I do.
 So I decided to have a go at writing one.

 SOCKETBI is a BI server and websocket client.
 The two are totally separate code.